mag1c64/hashtopolis-hashcat-vast/README.md

 You also need to have reusable voucher codes.
 See `https://{your_domain}/config.php?view=5` and checkbox to allow vouchers to be use multiple times.

-#### vast.ai onstart script
+#### vast.ai

+Edit `Image & Config` and use `milz0/hashtopolis-hashcat-vast` as your custom image

-your onstart.sh script should be written out as so
+your onstart-script should be written out as so in vast.ai.
 ```
 cd htpclient
 python3 hashtopolis.zip --url {server} --voucher {voucher_id}